Energinet-DataHub/geh-core/source/App/documents/registrations/telemetry.md

        "APPLICATIONINSIGHTS_CONNECTION_STRING": "<connection string>",
        // Default log level for Application Insights "Logging__ApplicationInsights__LogLevel__Default": "Information",
-       // Log level for category (code in Energinet.DataHub.Core) "Logging__ApplicationInsights__LogLevel__Energinet.DataHub.Core": "Information",
+       // Log level for category (code in Energinet.DataHub.Core).
+       // NOTICE category filters are case-insensitive, so the given namespace-filter doesn't have to match the actual casing of the namespace.
+       "Logging__ApplicationInsights__LogLevel__Energinet.DataHub.Core": "Information",
      }
    }